53rd Weather Reconnaissance Squadron: Hurricane Hunter mission

 The WC-130J employs a standard five person crew element of a pilot, co-pilot, Combat Systems Officer (CSO), aerial reconnaissance weather officer (ARWO), and a weather loadmaster/dropsonde operator, with a second loadmaster assigned when required.
 The ARWO is the flight meteorologist and acts as flight director inside the storm system.
 Operational crews train twice monthly at Keesler AFB and fly weather recon missions when available.
-53rd WRS pilots and loadmasters go through their initial C-130J training at the 314th Airlift Wing's tactical airlift training center at Little Rock Air Force Base, Arkansas.
+53rd pilots and loadmasters go through their initial C-130J training at the 314th Airlift Wing's tactical airlift training center at Little Rock Air Force Base, Arkansas.
 CSOs and ARWOs from the 53rd WRS have no formal school and train in-house at Keesler utilizing an Air Education and Training Command-approved syllabus for their specialized mission training.

 The 53rd WRS uses Henry E. Rohlsen Airport on St. Croix as its primary forward-deployed location for North Atlantic basin operations.
 Each May since 1996, when it switched operations from Antigua to the U.S. Virgin Islands to operate from U.S. soil, the squadron prepositions maintenance equipment and materiel at Rohlsen in preparation for the coming season.
 From July through September three crews are commonly forward-deployed to St. Croix at any given time with rotations of a week's deployment per month.

 Since 1969, the 53rd WRS also performs winter storm weather reconnaissance off both coasts of the United States between 1 November and 15 April in support of the National Centers for Environmental Prediction.
 These missions are flown at the WC-130's service ceiling of 30000 ft, which subjects them to turbulence, lightning and icing.
 The crews collect data ahead of weather systems, dropping weather buoys along their routes, before they move off the eastern seaboard to help determine if the conditions are right to intensify into Nor'easter blizzards.
 In 1997 and 1998, the Hurricane Hunters also flew winter storms in the Gulf of Alaska.
 The predetermined tracks are six to eleven hours in duration, with one to three missions flown per major winter storm event.
-Coverage of winter storms in the eastern Pacific has become standard during the month of February, operating TDY from either Elmendorf AFB, Alaska, or Hickam AFB, Hawaii.
+Coverage of winter storms in the eastern Pacific has become standard during the month of February, operating TDY from either Elmendorf Air Force Base, Alaska, or Hickam Air Force Base, Hawaii.